skvark/Arduino-intervalometer---time-lapse-dolly/README.md

 - 32 x 220-300 ohm resistors
 - 1 x 4N35 optocoupler (I suppose 4N25 etc. will work fine too)
 - 74HC595N shift register(s) for LED display(s) to free pins, one for each digit (default 4)
+- If you want to use LCD-display, buy at least 16x2
-- optionally 4 leds
+- optionally 4 leds, I'm not using these
-- wire to connect in camera, most of the cameras use 2,5mm
+- wire to connect in camera, most of the cameras use 2,5mm (expensive models have N3-connector)
 - wire

 ### Tools